-The Bureau will make reasonable efforts to accommodate members with the use of an appropriate room or other location to express milk in private.
-Such room or place should be in proximity to the member's work area and shall be other than a bathroom or toilet stall.
-The location must be shielded from view, free from intrusion from coworkers and the public, and otherwise satisfy the requirements of federal and state law (29 USC § 218d; 42 USC § 2000gg-1; 29 CFR 1636.3; Labor Code § 1031).
+The Bureau will make reasonable efforts to accommodate employees with the use of an appropriate room or other location to express milk in private.
+Such room or place should be in close proximity to the employee's work area and shall be other than a bathroom or toilet stall.
+The location must be shielded from view and free from intrusion from co-workers and the public (29 USC § 207; Labor Code § 1031).

-Members occupying such private areas shall either secure the door or otherwise make it clear to others that the area is occupied with a need for privacy.
-All other members should avoid interrupting a member during an authorized break, except to announce an emergency or other urgent circumstance.
+Employees occupying such private areas shall either secure the door or otherwise make it clear to others that the area is occupied with a need for privacy.
+All other employees should avoid interrupting an employee during an authorized break, except to announce an emergency or other urgent circumstance.